brainlessbot/web_project_4/README.md

 ## Installation

-In order to download and work on this project you need to understand the basics of HTML, CSS and JavaScript, and to have `git` installed on your computer.

-Use this single command inside your terminal:
+In order to download and work on this project use this single command inside your terminal:

 `git clone https://github.com/brainlessbot/web_project_4.git`